 The latest J.D.
 Power APEAL study

-, which rates the emotional bond between customers and their vehicles, named the 2022 Ram 1500 as the best vehicle in the large light-duty pickup category.
-This marks the third straight year Ram 1500 has received top honors.
+, which rates the emotional bond between customers and their vehicles, named the 2023 Ram 1500 as the best full-size light-duty pickup.

 Ram is part of the portfolio of brands offered by leading global automaker and mobility provider Stellantis.
 For more information regarding Stellantis (NYSE: STLA), please visit www.stellantis.com